 At the monastery, Dr Ruit is not planning on slowing down.
 Within three days, he has restored sight to more than 250 people who would otherwise have remained blind for the rest of their lives.

 Although Ruth and Rosa Hollows, the youngest of Fred and Gabi's children, have never seen Dr Ruit work, they've known him all their lives as a friend of their father.
 The twins are 24, and having finished their studies, are making their way in the world.
 Rosa is a carpenter, and Ruth has graduated from The University of NSW and is embarking on a career in project management.
 They are keen to roll up their sleeves, help out as volunteers and gain a first hand view of the pioneering work their father began but never saw finished.

-Download Cameron Stewart's full article in The Weekend Australian Magizine.
+Download Cameron Stewart's full article for The Weekend Australian Magazine.

 At Kathmandu’s Tilganga Institute of Ophthalmology, which is training an army of eye doctors in Dr Ruit’s technique and revolutionizing eye health around the world, everything hums with efficiency and cutting edge technology.

 The gleaming, four-storey hospital looks like it belongs to a modern city, rather than the dusty streets of one of the poorest nations of the world.
 Just metres away, by the Bagmati River, the ancient Hindu ritual of cremation on funeral pyres fills the air - and river - with ash.